Skip to main content

 Inline or outside should be much quieter, but you will still hear the air rushing through the vent with any of the three types.

-Internal is my favorite because it is the simplest to fix.
+Internal blowers are my favorite they're the simplest to fix.

 The outside vent is a larger blower, which may not look the best versus a simple wall cap.